-On 25 November, the European Commission published its Pharmaceutical Strategy for Europe, which aims to create a “future-proof and resilient” EU pharmaceutical system that enables innovation whilst ensuring the supply of medicines and vaccines to all EU citizens.
+On 25 November, the European Commission published its Pharmaceutical Strategy for Europe, which aims to create a “future-proof and resilient” EU pharmaceutical system that enables innovation whilst ensuring the supply of medicines and vaccines to all EU citizens from pharmaceutical distribution experts.

 The Pharmaceutical Strategy builds on the existing systems already in place for developing, authorizing and monitoring medicines, and has four work strands.
 The first will focus on ensuring access to affordable medicines for patients and addressing unmet medical needs.
 The second is designed to support the competitiveness, innovation and sustainability of the European pharmaceutical industry, without compromising on the development of high quality, safe, effective and greener medicines.
 The third will draw lessons from the COVID-19 pandemic, focusing on enhanced crisis preparedness and response mechanisms and the development of more secure and diversified supply chains.
 The fourth work strand will focus on collaborative actions on a global scale, with the development and ratification of common international standards for medicine quality, efficacy and safety by working closely with the World Health Organisation, competent national authorities and other key stakeholders.